Fibrations by plane projective rational quartic curves in characteristic two: Geometrically rational function fields of genus three in characteristic two

 \section{Geometrically rational function fields of genus three in characteristic two}

+Given a regular proper geometrically integral curve $C$ over a field $K$ of characteristic $p\geq0$, its function field $F|K = K(C)|K$ is a \emph{one-dimensional separable function field}, that is, $F|K$ is a separably generated field extension of transcendence degree $1$, with $K$ algebraically closed in $F$.
+Conversely, every one-dimensional separable function field $F|K$ is the function field of some curve $C|K$ of the above type.

-Let $F|K$ be a one-dimensional separable function field of genus $g=3$ in characteristic $p=2$.
-We assume that $F|K$ is geometrically rational, that is, the extended function field $\ov K F|\ov K$ has genus $\ov g = 0$.
-The genus $g_1$ of the first Frobenius pullback $F_1|K$, where $F_1=K^p F$ is the only intermediate field of $F|K$ such that $F|F_1$ is purely inseparable of degree $p=2$, is equal to $0$ or $1$ \cite[Corollary~2.7]{HiSt22}.
-Since we are interested in non-hyperelliptic function fields we assume throughout that $g_1=1$, because otherwise $F_1|K$ is a quadratic subfield of genus zero and therefore $F|K$ is hyperelliptic.
+Let $F|K$ be a one-dimensional separable function field of genus $g=3$.
+We assume that $F|K$ is geometrically rational, that is, the extended one-dimensional separable function field $\ov K F | \ov K = \ov K \otimes_K F | \ov K$ has genus $\ov g = 0$.
+The strict inequality $\ov g < g$ can only occur in characteristic $p>0$, in which case the genus drop $g - \ov g$ is a multiple of $(p-1)/2$ by Tate's genus change formula \cite{Tate52}, so we conclude $p\in \{ 2,3,7 \}$.
+The cases $p=3$ and $p=7$ were studied by Salomão \cite{Sal11,Sal14} and the second author \cite{St04}.
+In this section we assume that $p=2$.